 Adoptive parents spend a lot of time preparing themselves for adoption, but what about their extended family.
 As much as we want grandparents, aunts, and siblings to be supportive and excited about our upcoming adoption, this is not always the case.
 Join us today to talk about how to help our extended family understand our adoption.
-Our guest will be Elisabeth O’Toole, author of In On It: What Adoptive Parents Would Like You To Know About Adoption.
+Our guest is Elisabeth O’Toole, author of In On It: What Adoptive Parents Would Like You To Know About Adoption.

-Loss is a part of adoption for your child certainly, but also for yourself and for your extended family.
+- Loss is a part of adoption for your child certainly, but also for yourself and for your extended family.
 And with loss comes grief.
-What are some of the losses grandparents and extended family members may feel surrounding your plans to adopt a child?
+What are some of the losses grandparents and extended family members may feel surrounding plans to adopt a child?

-How to handle derogatory comments from grandparents?
+- How should adoptive parents handle derogatory comments from grandparents?

 - How should adoptive parents handle racist comments from your extended family?

 - How can adoptive parents help their family understand parenting designed to facilitate attachment?

 Subscribe to Creating a Family Radio: